Clive Payne

 What is rush and cane seating?

 Rush seating has been around for hundreds of years and is surprisingly comfortable and durable.
 However, due to the nature of the material, rush seating may fade or wear over time.
+Rush seating involves weaving natural plant fibres to create a seat, while cane seating uses rattan or bamboo strands woven into a chair’s frame, both traditional techniques for chair construction.
 Chair caning is specifically the craft of applying rattan cane to a piece of furniture such as the back of chairs or the seats of chairs.
 The cane used for furniture is typically derived from the rattan vine.

 Why might my rush and cane seating require restoration?